Hemdale Film Corporation: Aftermath

 After the studio closed, the Hemdale library was then incorporated into Consortium de Réalisation, a French holding company set up by Crédit Lyonnais to handle the rights to titles acquired by Credit Lyonnais Bank (this was otherwise known as the Epic library).
-In 1999, the library was incorporated into the Orion Pictures output now owned by Metro-Goldwyn-Mayer via PolyGram Filmed Entertainment, after MGM acquired the Consortium de Réalisation/“Epic” library from PolyGram (ironically, Orion was the theatrical distributor for a number of Hemdale's films).
+In 1999, the library was incorporated into the Orion Pictures output now owned by Metro-Goldwyn-Mayer via PolyGram Filmed Entertainment, after MGM acquired the Consortium de Réalisation/"Epic" library from PolyGram (ironically, Orion was the theatrical distributor for a number of Hemdale's films).
 One significant exception is The Last Emperor, a Hemdale production whose rights are now held by its producer, Jeremy Thomas.
 Hemdale licensed each of the US media rights to different companies; for example, Columbia Pictures handled US theatrical distribution only.
 Most of the foreign productions Hemdale distributed have subsequently returned to their original owners (such as Little Nemo: Adventures in Slumberland, which producer Tokyo Movie Shinsha now controls worldwide).
 In the late '80s and early '90s, the television rights to the Hemdale library lay with Carolco Pictures.

-The company's last new credit was the Virgin Games video game adaptation The Terminator, which showed up on the game's start up screen as Hemdale's The Terminator.
+In July 2025, Deadline Hollywood reported that Eric Parkinson has revived the Hemdale name as a distribution label.
+The first release from the revived Hemdale will be the documentary Torn: The Israeli-Palestine Poster War on NYC Streets.